barebox/barebox/Documentation/devel/porting.rst

 ``__dtb_z_my_board_start[];``
    Because the PBL normally doesn't parse anything out of the device tree blob, boards can benefit from keeping the device tree blob compressed and only unpack it in barebox proper.
-Such LZO-compressed device trees are prefixed with ``__dtb_z_``.
+Such compressed device trees are prefixed with ``__dtb_z_``.
 It's usually a good idea to use this.

 ``imx6q_barebox_entry(...);``